Soccer-Japan 'sounded out' about hosting 2023 Asian Cup

 The AFC, which has not responded to requests for information about the process of replacing the host country, is meeting for its 32nd Congress in Kuala Lumpur later on Wednesday.

-(Reporting by Elaine Lies, additional writing by Nick Mulvenney in Sydney, editing by Peter Rutherford)
+(Reporting by Elaine Lies in Tokyo and Joori Roh in Seoul, additional writing by Nick Mulvenney and Amlan Chakraborty, editing by Peter Rutherford and David Evans)

 ((Nick.Mulvenney@tr.com; +61 403574069;))